REORIENTATION OF CONSCIOUSNESS

 Reorientation and Transformation

 Reorientation and transformation of consciousness is the method for creating an internal environment of discovery and realization.
 The reorientation of one’s perceptions and the transformation of misconceptions opens the door to release misunderstanding and receive new and fresh insights.
 The preparatory stage for approaching Self-realization becomes a process of dying to the old and being reborn to the new.
-Self-realization is attained by neutralizing or working through 5 illusions of the sensual world, these are in: the gross matter of the body, the vital energies of the body, the body-mind (the collective sensations, primal impulses, instincts, fears and anxieties of the body), the intellect, and the veil of ignorance, meaning the illusion of the ego-personality which overrides the presence of the spiritual Self.
+Self-realization is attained by neutralizing or working through 5 illusions of the sensual world, these are in: the gross matter of the body, the vital energies of the body, the body-mind (the collective sensations, primal impulses, instincts, fears and anxieties of the body), the intellect, and the veil of ignorance, meaning the illusion of the ego-persona which overrides the presence of the spiritual Self.

 The nature of consciousness is movement and life, not stagnation and death.
 Consequently, conscious awareness continuously seeks to transform itself by releasing outdated perceptions and gaining new insights on ever higher levels.
 Awareness on higher levels leads to change in perception for the individual.
 This cycle is the creation loop: transformation or a willingness to reorient the present reality; re-Creation or acceptance of a paradigm shift; and realization of a higher state of consciousness.
 At this higher level, the process begins anew: transformation, re-creation, and realization ad infinitum.

-In order to change the present state of consciousness to a higher or more aware state, the individual must become aware of reality beyond what the ego-personality presents.
-The ego-personality is only interested in comparing, associating, and judging the sensations and the objects of the outer world, the world of the senses; this is a very shallow and superficial experience.
+In order to change the present state of consciousness to a higher or more aware state, the individual must become aware of reality beyond what the ego-persona presents.
+The ego-persona is only interested in comparing, associating, and judging the sensations and the objects of the outer world, the world of the senses; this is a very shallow and superficial experience.
 Like the scientist who understands the workings of the universe by testing the laws of physics, each person can understand the workings of Creation by the effects that manifest in his or her life.
 When perception and actions in life conform to Universal law, the results are favorable; actions which do not conform have negative consequences or what people call “bad karma.”

 The nature of being human is to strive for perfection from the state of imperfection.
 This means each person is intimately connected to and involved in the unfolding mystery of Creation.
 True self-awareness comes only when we make an effort to unravel the mystery of life, to remember who we are, and to understand how we have been configured by the Creator.
 In order to learn about our spiritual nature, the mysteries of Creation, and the creative potentials which lie dormant within, we have to be open and receptive to higher knowledge through new experiences and fresh insights.